keithlee96/object-set-js/README.md

 ## Overview

-ObjectSet is identical to JavaScript's built-in Set, but performs a deep comparison of it's elements when comparing elements, instead of using object references comparison (strict equality).
-Hence, this is the Set datastructure, designed to handle objects.
-It shares the same interface as set, so Set operations, such as add, delete, has, clear, entries, forEach, etc, will all work on ObjectSet.
-If after a deep comparison, 2 objects inserted into the set are seen as identical, only one of them will be found in the Set.
+ObjectSet is identical to JavaScript's built-in Set, but performs a deep comparison of its elements when comparing elements, instead of comparing object references (strict equality).
+Hence, this is the Set datastructure, but designed to handle objects.
+It shares the same interface as Set, so the standard Set operations, such as add, delete, has, clear, entries, forEach, etc, will all work on ObjectSet.

 ## Installation
 Using npm: